-A real test of any athlete.
-The Ultra distances are not to be taken lightly and require you to be more of an experienced competitor who fancies a serious challenge.
+The ultimate test!
+The Ultra Duathlon challenge is not to be taken lightly and requires you to be more of an experienced competitor who fancies a serious challenge.
 The undulating terrain offers a tough race that when finished will be a great achievement.
 Are you ready for this?

 The Ultra Duathlon has established itself as the premier long distance duathlon race in the UK and offers a challenge that appeals to the thousands of athletes now focussing on longer distance racing.
 The 20km run / 77km bike / 10km run challenge is one of the few opportunities to race at these distances in the UK and sits alongside the Duathlon and the Half Duathlon distance events for the London Duathlon.

 The Ultra Duathlon starts with two laps of Richmond Park for the first run, followed by seven laps on the bike and a further full lap of the Park to finish.
 Places in the event are limited and will be available on a first come, first served basis.
 Open to participants over 18 years old, there will be a time limit of 7hrs to complete the distance.
 Below is an indication of the average time to complete the course and a guide to the cut off.